West Australian Football League: 1980s

-In 1986 the decision had been made that the WAFL needed to become involved in helping the VFL, where several clubs were also struggling financially, to become national.
+In 1986 it was decided that the WAFL needed to become involved in helping the VFL, where several clubs were also struggling financially, to become national.
+The league decided to hastily form a new club to enter the VFL and retain a West Australian presence.

-Against a backdrop in which several WAFL clubs were looking to enter the VFL or in which a struggling Victorian club may be relocated to Perth, the WAFL decided to hastily form a new club to enter the VFL such that they could retain control of a West Australian presence in the situation.

-Meanwhile, in the league Swan Districts won another hat-trick of premierships from 1982 to 1984.
-East Fremantle, the WAFL's most successful club, won the centenary premiership in 1985 and in 1986 Subiaco had the honour to be the last club to win the premiership prior to Western Australia's participation in the national league.
+Swan Districts won another hat trick of premierships, from 1982 to 1984.
+East Fremantle, the WAFL's most successful club, won the centenary premiership in 1985.
+The following year, Subiaco was the last club to win the premiership before Western Australia's participation in the national league.